radiantearth/stac-browser/docs/options.md

 ```

 Notice the format of the value:
-* In CLI it is the original location and the proxy location separated by the `;` character, i.e. `{original};{proxy}`.
+* In CLI it is the original location and the proxy location separated by a space character, i.e. `{original} {proxy}` as in the example above.
 * In the config file it is a two-element array with the original location as first element and the proxy location as the second element.
-Set to `null` to disable (default).
+Set the option to `null` to disable it (default).

 In this example, any href contained in the STAC (including link or asset hrefs) will replace any occurrence of `/home/user/` with `http://localhost:8888`.